LibertyDSNP/spec/pages/DSNP/Types/PublicKey.md

 # Public Key Announcement

-A Public Key Announcement is a way to note a new or updated cryptographic key that can be used in DSNP to secure and verify the authenticity of communications.
+A Public Key Announcement is a way to note a new cryptographic key that can be used in DSNP to secure and verify the authenticity of communications.

-A Public Key Announcement should be treated as updating an existing key if the `fromId`, `keyType`, `keyId` and `publicKey` fields of the new  Announcement match those of a previous Announcement.
-This may be used to announce that a particular key has been revoked or is no longer in use.

-The most recently published unrevoked key (if one exists) for a given key type should be treated as the active key of that key type.
+The most recently published key (if one exists) for a given key type should be treated as the active key of that key type.

-A public key that has been revoked MUST NOT be used for any new cryptographic operations.
-The `revokedAsOf` timestamp may be backdated to a time in the past (for example, if a key is known to have been compromised at or after a given date).
-Any data previously generated through use of the key that is after such a backdated `revokedAsOf` timestamp should be considered invalid.

 ## Fields